HMO stands for House in Multiple Occupation. This is where a house is split into separate secured rooms that are let our separately.

 Once an additional licensing designation has come into force it is a requirement that HMOs that are subject to it are licensed.
 If you are unsure whether an HMO is subject to licensing you should contact the local council for advice.

 Unfortunately, there is no central directory of property licensing schemes so you will need to contact your local council or search on their website.
-Some council websites much more difficult to navigate than others so do contact your local council if you are still unsure.
+Some council website’s are much more difficult to navigate than others so do contact your local council if you are still unsure.

 Exemptions from HMO licensing

-Under certain circumstances, you can apply to have your HMO exempted from licensing, but you have to satisfy the council that you are taking particular steps to ensure either that the building will cease to be an HMO or that it is one that is no longer subject to licensing.
+Under certain circumstances you can apply to have your HMO exempted from licensing.
+You will have to satisfy the council you are taking particular steps to ensure that the building will cease to be an HMO or that it is one that is no longer subject to licensing.
 The council does not have to grant the exemption.

-Normally the landlord or (if there is more than one landlord) the joint landlords should apply for the license.
+Normally the landlord or (if there is more than one landlord) the joint landlords should apply for the HMO licence.

 You can obtain an application form from the local council responsible for the area your HMO is in.
 The Act requires you to notify various ‘relevant persons’ (who have an interest in the HMO) that you are making the application and to notify the council of those persons’ details.
 The ‘relevant persons’ can be:

 - the landlord (unless you are the applicant)

 - any other owner of the HMO if the landlord does not own the freehold ie the freeholder and any head lessors, who are known to you